-- Typically this unit is assessed in the following ways: (1) supervision group meetings and (2) placement documents (log book, learning journal and placement reports).
+Indicative assessments in this unit are as follows: (1) supervision group meetings; (2) placement documents (log book, learning journal and placement reports); and (3) individual supervision.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit.